 As described in more detail below, the law that covers offenses occurring prior to September 1, 2017, describes three different ways in which a school employee can be charged with this offense.
 Subsection (a)(1) prohibits sexual contact between employees and students where the employee works.
 Subsection (a)(2) prohibits sexual contact between members of the certified members of the “helping professions” licensed under Education Code Section 21.003(b) and students the person knows attend school in the same school district or particpates in school sponsored activities in the same school district or the person provides services to the student.
 Subsection (a)(3) prohibits school employees from engaging in Online Solicitation of a Minor under the same circumstances described by Subsections (a) and (b).

 The amendments passed in 2017 expand the coverage of subsection (a)(2) to include people who are uncertificated members of the helping professions, adds coverage to private schools, eliminates the requirement that the employee provide education services to participants in activities and that they are in the same school district.
-Learn more detailed information about these changes below.

 The Texas Improper Relationship Between Educator and Student crime is described in Section 21.12 of the Texas Penal Code, and the current law is as follows:[1]